Courses to Get PR in Australia

 Painting Trades Workers is in the MLTSSL list with an occupation ceiling of 3,277 for 2018-2019.

-In AECC Global, it is our commitment to help aspiring international students by providing honest and ethical counselling, guiding them to their study options with consideration to their personal circumstances and goals.
+In AECC Global, it is our commitment to helping aspiring international students by providing honest and ethical counseling, guiding them to their study options with consideration to their personal circumstances and goals.